 Whatever may be the reason, the question remains; if you can hire one divorce lawyer for both of you?
 The answer is “No.”

 Conflict of Interest

 There are two types of divorce- Contested Divorce and Uncontested Divorce.
-In both scenarios, a divorcing couple is always considered opposing parties by law.
-Hence, it is a conflict of interest and violation of ethics for one divorce lawyer to represent both the partners.
+In both scenarios, a divorcing couple is always considered an opposing party by law.
+Hence, it is a conflict of interest and violation of ethics for one divorce lawyer to represent both partners.

 So, is there any way that you can limit the use of divorce lawyers?